franciscog123/franciscog123/README.md

 ![Banner](https://raw.githubusercontent.com/franciscog123/franciscog123/master/Intro-Banner-min.png)

 I'm a Web Developer from Needville, TX.
-I have experience building applications with C#, ASP.Net, ASP.Net MVC, Javascript, and Angular.
+I have experience building applications with C#, ASP.Net, ASP.Net MVC, JavaScript, and Angular.
 <!--
 **franciscog123/franciscog123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.